U.S. flag

 • 2002 - Broadened scope of the DMC core requirement from "disproportionate minority confinement" to "disproportionate minority contact"

-View Timeline: Juvenile Justice Reform Through the Years:
+View Timeline: A History of Juvenile Justice Through the Years:

 Action: July 3, 1899 - Illinois Juvenile Court Act Enacted